mviswanath/RepData_PeerAssessment1/PA1_template.md

 ### 1.1 Load the data

-| Ensure your session is pointing to the directory with the csv file.
-| Use read.csv command to load the data.
+Ensure your session is pointing to the directory with the csv file.Use read.csv command to load the data.

 ```r
 A <- read.csv("activity.csv")
 ```

 ### 1.2 Preprocess the data
-| Check structure of the loaded dataset with str.
-Review elements of the dataset using head.
-| Convert the loaded data set into a data frame.
+Check structure of the loaded dataset with str.
+Review elements of the dataset using head.Convert the loaded data set into a data frame.
 Load package for coloring the graphs.
+Load library for ggplot2.

 ```r